naston70/jeremys-it-lab/Review-31-Days-Before-CCNA/31-Networking.Models/day.9.ACL.implementation.md

 #### Configuring Named IPv4 ACLs

-With a named ACL, you can identify standard and extended ACLs with an alpha
+With a named ACL, you can identify standard and extended ACLs with an alphanumeric string instead of the numeric.
+Because you can modify an ACL without having to delete and then reconfigure the entire ACl.
+With IOS 12.3 you can insert individual entries using an appropriate sequence number.

+#### Standard Named IPv4 ACL Steps and Syntax

+The following steps and syntax are used to create a standard named ACL: